Megaherb: Appearance and occurrence

 Originally, the term was coined to describe large-leaved herbs that form meadows in the subantarctic islands but has also been applied to describe tropical alpine vegetation forms found in the Andes, East Africa and New Guinea.
 They are large herbs that can reach dimensions of over 1 m, often feature strikingly colourful flowers, large leaves and long stalks, and are important components of the ecosystems of the subantarctic islands.
 Beyond these traits, megaherbs can have different forms; for example, some genera have perennial leaves and others are deciduous.
 Intensely coloured flowers are not unique to megaherbs but also occur on other plant species in the same environments and either arose by chance or are evolutionary adaptations to the environment.

 They live in the wet, windy and cold environments of the subantarctic islands, where they coexist with cushion plants and tussock grasses but trees are absent.
-A single species, Pleurophyllum hookeri, covers almost a third of Macquarie Island where another megaherb, Stilbocarpa polaris, also occurs.
+A single species, Pleurophyllum hookeri, covers almost a third of Macquarie Island where another megaherb, Azorella polaris, also occurs.
 They reach their maximum extent on that island.
 The only subantarctic islands lacking them are the Falklands and South Georgia, but Poa flabellata on South Georgia could be considered a megaherb.
 Typical settings are water-rich with fertile soils; sometimes they are associated with volcanic heat sources.
 On Campbell Island they appear to occur preferentially in nutrient-rich (eutrophic) terrain.
 Researchers since the 1940s often incorrectly assumed that they are limited to cliffs and ledges, as grazers had extirpated them from other areas.